 This is Qoo10 Super Sale CNY (Chinese New Year) edition — its second offline affair.
 The first one was smaller in scale — held at the atrium of the Plaza Singapura shopping mall.
 The launch of a larger-scale fair was due to the positive feedback of merchants who participated in its first iteration, Qoo10’s Singapore Country Manager Hyunwook Cho, told e27.

 The merchants who are exhibiting are Qoo10’s power sellers, meaning that they have achieved over S$10,000 (US$7,660) in sales and have attained at least a 95 per cent positive customer satisfaction rating.
+Also, they have to be local (Cho said that getting Chinese merchants would undercut domestic players).

 Unlike most sales fairs held at exhibition centres in Singapore — which typically focus on addressing specific consumer needs such as electronic, furniture, or food — Qoo10’s event is structured like its online marketplace — a mishmash of everything: from computer products and household appliances to cosmetics and even sundries.